Typestate via Revocable Capabilities: Introduction

-Our prototype implements a generic typestate system capable of expressing a wide range of effects and state transitions, including file operations (\Cref{sec:stepbystep}), the hand-over-hand lock pattern as presented in \Cref{fig:flowlock1} (\Cref{sec:lockagain}), stateful DOM tree construction (\Cref{sec:domtree}), and communication protocols \cite{jespersenSessionTypesRust2015,pucellaHaskellSession2008} (\Cref{sec:sessiontypes}).
-Building on the capability-based programming paradigm that accommodates flexible sharing and aliasing, our approach enables concise and readable code without extensive annotations.
-In particular, users are not required to explicitly reason about aliasing or access permissions.
+Our prototype supports a generic typestate system capable of expressing diverse effects and state transitions, including file operations (\Cref{sec:stepbystep}), hand-over-hand locks (\Cref{fig:flowlock1}, \Cref{sec:lockagain}), stateful DOM tree construction (\Cref{sec:domtree}), and communication protocols \cite{DBLP:conf/icfp/JespersenML15,DBLP:conf/haskell/PucellaT08} (\Cref{sec:sessiontypes}).
+Building on the capability-based programming paradigm that accommodates flexible sharing and aliasing, our approach enables concise, readable code without extensive annotations.